 12. Pair with pink.

-Not sure about you, but this striking navy blue and pink scene is giving us life.
+This striking navy blue and pink scene is giving us life.
 The inky hue of the walls balances the cotton candy-colored loveseats brilliantly, while the emerald green coffee table is the cherry on top of this picture-perfect sundae.

 13. Invite a bold accent wall.